Notes about external (or 3rd party) tools on CoCalc.

 .pub) to GitHub’s setting for setting up an additional key

 Unfortunately, SSHFS is no longer supported in CoCalc due to security issues.

-If you really, really need sshfs support, feel free to write to us (firstname.lastname@example.org), and we may consider implementing a workaround if their is sufficient interest.
+If you really, really need sshfs support, feel free to write to us (email@example.com), and we may consider implementing a workaround if there is sufficient interest.

 Chrome absolutely doesn’t allow normal web applications to intercept certain keystrokes, which makes Emacs-in-a-terminal painful on some operating systems (esp.
 Linux/Windows).
 E.g., Ctrl-N brings up a new window, instead of going to the next line!

 However, you can install the CoCalc chrome app from the app store or on Linux, type

 to start the website as an “app”.

 This is not a completely solution since in some cases, control-shift-minus and control-shift-plus still zoom in and out (on ChromeOS they zoom the entire desktop – every window, all icons, the time, etc., in and out!).